 For example, some blockchain-based systems contain zero knowledge proof systems that deal only with on-chain transaction privacy.
 This leaves network privacy as an exercise for the user.
 It’s easy to get it wrong.

-Conversely, Tor deals only with network privacy, and has nothing built-in to help with access control privacy.
+Conversely, Tor deals only with network privacy, and has nothing built-in to help with transaction privacy.
 If you include identifiable information in your Tor network requests (which can happen accidentally), the privacy protections are void.